microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/teams-private-channels-management.md

 ## List and update roles of owners and members in a private channel

 You may want to list out the owners and members of a private channel to decide whether you need to promote certain members of the private channel to an owner.
-This can happen when you have owners of private channels who have left the organization and the private channel requires admin help to claim ownership of the channel.
+This can happen when you have owners of private channels who have left the organization and the private channel requires help to claim ownership of the channel.

-As an admin, you can use the Microsoft Graph API to perform these actions.
+Use the Microsoft Graph APIs commands to retrieve list of owners and members in a private channel, and to promote a member to an owner.

 You can try these commands through [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).

+1. To retrieve the list of owners and members, use the following Microsoft Graph API command.

+> [!NOTE]
-1. Use the following, where &lt;team-id&gt; is also the ID of the group associated with the team and &lt;channel-id&gt; is the channel ID.
+> In the command below, &lt;team-id&gt; is also the ID of the group associated with the team and &lt;channel-id&gt; is the channel ID.

 ### Request